rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 #### Authorization

 1. Client authorize with UAA, requesting `access_token` (using any grant type)
-2. Token scope should contain rabbitmq resource scopes (e.g. /_q_configure_foo - configure queue 'foo')
+2. Token scope should contain rabbitmq resource scopes (e.g. configure:%2F/foo - configure queue 'foo' on vhost '/')
 3. Client use token as username to connect to RabbitMQ server